 - Serve it as a main: My favorite way to serve this salad is with fresh crusty bread and a nice glass of wine or a Limoncello Spritz.
 It’s the perfect no-cook lunch or dinner on a hot summer day!

 - Serve it as an appetizer or side dish: It pairs well with your favorite Italian dishes.
-Fantastic with pizza, risotto or pasta (like this Bolognese or Lasagna).
+Fantastic with pizza (or this easy puff pastry pizza), risotto or pasta (like this Bolognese or Lasagna or this simple Tuna Pesto Pasta).
 It is also delicious paired with grilled seafood or meats (like these Marinated Grilled Steaks).

 At first glance, they both look very similar and that’s because burrata has a thin layer of mozzarella on the outside.
 The difference lies on the inside.
 Fresh mozzarella is firm all the way through and can be sliced.
 Burrata is filled with a soft and creamy curd that spills out when sliced into.
 Mozzarella can also be cooked and melted on dishes whereas burrata is best enjoyed as is.